CalfCrusher/PackMyLNK/README.md

 # PackMyLNK
-A simple .zip packer (FUD) for malicious LNK files
+A simple Zip packer to bypass Windows Defender for malicious LNK files